odong95/discoette/README.md

 # discoette
-Discoette is an app that tracks and notifies users on their favorite artists' releases.
+discoette is an open source application that tracks and notifies users of new music releases.